igumnoff/igumnoff.github.io/about.md

 Managed and built all departments of the company.

-Developed the core CMS in PHP and optimized it for highload environments.
+Developed the core CMS in PHP and optimized it for high-load environments.

 Provided expertise in SQL optimization, caching, and performance improvements.